Leominster: History

 One of the last ordeals by ducking stool took place in Leominster in 1809, with Jenny Pipes as the final incumbent.
 The ducking stool is on public display in Leominster Priory; a mechanised depiction of it is featured on the town clock.

 Climate

-As with all towns in England, Leominster has a maritime climate, with mild winters and summers.
-The data below is from a weather station in Preston Wynne, a village about 10 miles South East of Leominster.
+The town has a maritime climate, with mild winters and summers.
+The data below is from a weather station in Shobdon.